NERC-CEH/digital-objects-ontology/CEH-DCAT-AP/CEH-DCAT-AP.md

 #### Secondary classes not requiring definition

-No properties are used with the following classes as subjects.
+No predicates are used with the following classes as subjects, which is why they are not defined in this application profile.

 `foaf:Document`